Can A Creditor Garnish My Wages After 7 Years?

 Remember:

-- The clock starts ticking from your last payment or acknowledgment of the debt
+- The clock starts ticking from your last payment or acknowledgment of the debt.
+In many states, making a partial payment on a debt can also reset the statute of limitations.

 - Each state has different timeframes for various debt types